On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits

-Conjecture \ref{conjecture: low deg} is informal in the sense that we do not specify the ``nice" distributions, which are defined in Section 4.2.4 of \cite{kunisky2019} \citep[see also Conjecture 2.2.4 of][]{hopkins2018}.
-Niceness requires $\PP_n$ to be sufficiently symmetric, which is generally guaranteed by naturally occuring high dimensional problems like ours.
+Conjecture \ref{conjecture: low deg} is informal in the sense that we do not specify the ``nice" distributions, which are defined in Section 4.2.4 of \cite{kunisky2019} (see also Conjecture 2.2.4 of \cite{hopkins2018}).
+Niceness requires $\PP_n$ to be sufficiently symmetric, which is generally guaranteed by naturally occurring high dimensional problems like ours.
 The condition of ``niceness" is attributed to eliminate pathological cases where the testing can be made easier by methods like Gaussian elimination.
 See \cite{hopkins2018} for more details.